History

 Program Requirements

-for the History major
+For the history major

-Common world history courses include, but are not limited to:
+Common world history courses include:

 • HIST 161 Latin American Civilization